MorrowL/RichardsSolver/README.rst

 .. code-block:: python

     eq = RichardsSolver(V=V,
-                        W=W,
-                        mesh=mesh,
                         soil_curves=soil_curves,
                         bcs=richards_bcs,
                         solver_parameters=solver_parameters,
                         time_integrator=time_integrator,
                         quad_degree=3)

-where V is the function of pressure head, W is the vector function space for the volumetric flux (does not influence solution).
+where V is the function of pressure head.
 For the soil curves, users have a choice of several hydrological models (HaverkampCurve, ExponentialCurve, and VanGenutchenCurve).
 An example of how the soil_curves dictionary is made:

 .. code-block:: python